How to Make Bags and Travel Accessories from Airline Seat Covers

 We didn't know it at the time, but turning airline seats into bags is an incredibly difficult and fun design challenge.
 Our goal was to use as much of the leather as possible (so that we didn't have to throw out the remainder).

 That means we had to design the pattern pieces so that they interlocked and used as much of the seat area as possible.
 Kind of like cutting up a jigsaw puzzle such that the pieces can be reassembled into a bag.
 Talk about tough!

-You wouldn't believe the level of care, thought, and creativity that went into making each of these bags.
+You wouldn't believe the level of care, thought and creativity that went into making each of these bags.
 For instance, we only wanted to use the leather that was of the highest quality.
-That meant our small team of seven people, including our CEO, had to wade through 40 acres of leather by hand to separate the great from the not-so-great.
+That meant our small team, including our CEO, had to wade through 40 acres of leather by hand to separate the great from the not-so-great.

 The duffle bag used every part of the seat in some way.
 The main body was made from the front side of the seat back, the side pockets from the seat-bottom, the handles from the reverse side of the seat back, and the blue accent pieces from the headrest.

 Two seat backs were used to make the body of one weekender duffle.

 Once in a while, we would get a seat cover that was narrower than the rest.
 That's because it was one of the flight attendants' seats.
 (Poor flight attendants!)
 We couldn't use the same pattern piece to make a duffle with the narrower seat cover because the pattern was wider than the seat.
 Eventually, we found some tricky ways of repurposing the narrow seats to make backpacks and totes so that even those wouldn't go to waste.

 The two side-pockets on either end of the duffle were made from the wider tan portion of the seat bottom.
 The remainder of the seat bottom was used to make the front side of a tote or backpack.